shelfworthy/django-spreedly/readme.markdown

 Installation
 ============

-1. Checkout the project into a folder called `subscriptions` on your python path:
+1. Checkout the project into a folder called `spreedly` on your python path:

-	git clone git://github.com/chrisdrackett/django-paid-subscriptions.git subscriptions
+	git clone git://github.com/chrisdrackett/django-spreedly.git spreedly

 2. Update the submodules (this gets the python tender API wrapper)

-	cd subscriptions/
+	cd spreedly/
 	git submodule update --init

-2) Add `subscriptions` to your installed apps, and add the following to `settings.py`:
+2) Add `spreedly` to your installed apps, and add the following to `settings.py`:

 	SPREEDLY_AUTH_TOKEN = 'your auth token'
 	SPREEDLY_SITE_NAME = 'your site name'